-Yesterday, the Zoning Board of Adjustment and Lamona LLC were served with a lawsuit (attached here) challenging the ZBA's decision to grant a use variance to Lamona LLC for the Woman's Club of Maplewood building at 60 Woodland Road.
+Yesterday, the Zoning Board of Adjustment and Lamona LLC were served with a lawsuit (attached here) challenging the ZBA's to Lamona LLC for the Woman's Club of Maplewood building at 60 Woodland Road.

 The Maplewood Zoning Board of Adjustment granted a variance for continuation of a non-conforming use for 60 Woodland Road at its meeting in early July.

 The approval of the use variance and site plan for the applicant — Lamona LLC — allowed for the sale of the building by the Woman's Club of Maplewood to Lamona.
 Tom Kerns of Lamona LLC had previously said that the sale was contingent upon the approval of the variance.

 The July ZBA meeting, however, contained much contentious testimony about parking (including traffic and circulation) and noise.

 The building as owned by the Woman's Club of Maplewood was a somewhat sleepy enterprise for years.
 But in the last three years, according to neighbors on Woodland Road, the club had increased the number of events and programs renting the facility.
 (The club was recently embroiled and agreed to make payments in lieu of taxes.)